-Bill Donohue explains why he wrote the letter on the found here.
+Bill Donohue explains why he wrote the letter found here.

 Over the past several years, I have written many pieces on how some in the media have been manipulating Pope Francis.
 But the scheming is not confined to the media.